The Admission Process Overview

 • The GRE is not required.

-• Interviews will last several hours and will include but will not be limited to: individual and group discussions and activities, and role plays.
+• Interviews will be all day and will include but will not be limited to: individual and group discussions and activities, and role plays.

 • All applicants will be notified by email regarding final admission decisions by April 1.